Best la mian in Singapore

 Tel: 9798 2211

 Muslim friends can have their fix of la mian too, at halal-certified beef la mian restaurant Nuodle.
-Originating from Lanzhou, China, the restaurant specialises in three noodle dishes: Signature Beef La Mian ($8.80), Seafood La Mian ($8.80), and Cool Mixed La Mian ($9.90).
+Originating from Lanzhou, China, the restaurant specialises in three noodle dishes: Braised Beef La Mian (from $11.50), Sauerkraut Beef La Mian ($9.90), and Lanzhou Fried La Mian ($9.90).
 We recommend ordering their signature, as the beef slices are laced with fatty bits that melt in your mouth.
-The noodles deserve a mention too, as they are both springy and soft at the same time.
+The noodles deserve mention too, as they are both springy and soft at the same time.

 Another hawker stall that’s opened by an ex-Crystal Jade chef is Shi Xiang Ge.
 The owner-chef boasts over 28 years of noodle-making experience working in various noodle houses and hotels.
-Great on a rainy day is their Beef La Mian ($5) that features a heady broth made from beef bones.
-Ma la lovers can look forward to a numb tingling sensation when they eat the Hot & Spicy Intestine Shaved Noodle ($5).
+Great on a rainy day is their Beef La Mian ($6) which features a heady broth made from beef bones.

 Tel: 9151 3586

 4. Noodle Man

 Tucked away in a Chinatown shophouse is Noodle Man, or Lan Zhou La Mian to their Chinese patrons.
 The quaint restaurant draws local la mian lovers and tourists alike, all thanks to the friendly owner who can be seen elegantly pulling and twirling the noodles at the open-kitchen counter.
 Highly recommended are their Minced Pork with Bean Sauce Noodles ($7.80+) and Fried Hokkien Prawn Noodles($7.80++).